20×25 cm

 ~ 90×65 cm

-Nature inspires me in it’s own way. it is organic and shapeless, but this time i wanted to see how precise structure, lines can reveal what we see in animal if it is simplified into triangles and rhombuses.
+Nature inspires me in it’s own way.
+It is organic and shapeless, but this time i wanted to see how precise structure, lines can reveal what we see in animal if it is simplified into triangles and rhombuses.

 Textile and artificial fur convey this sensory part of an animal. you can stroke it as a calm friend.